Disclaimer: This post contains affiliate links. If you make a purchase using one of these links, I make a small commission.

-I have always found egg white cocktails intimidating - something I’d order at a fancy cocktail bar, but not something I make at home.
-Then I tried a couple recipes that included egg whites and discovered that not only are they NOT a big deal, but they’re actually easy!
+I have always found egg white in drink recipes to be intimidating - something I’d order at a fancy cocktail bar, but not something I make at home.
+Then I tried a couple recipes that included egg whites and discovered that not only are they NOT a big deal, but they’re actually pretty fun to make.
+I definitely feel like a pro bartender every time I make one.

-Adding egg white to a cocktail gives it a creamy texture that can't be achieved any other way.
-If you don't like the idea of consuming raw egg in your cocktail or would like this drink to be vegan, substitute 2 tablespoon of aquafaba (canned chickpea liquid) for the egg white in this recipe.
+Adding egg white to a cocktail gives it a silky, creamy texture.
+If you don't like the idea of consuming raw egg whites in your cocktail or would like this drink to be vegan, substitute 1 tablespoon of aquafaba (canned chickpea liquid) for the egg white in this recipe or use a few dashes of cocktail foamer.

 How to Make a Ginger Bourbon Sour